How to Calculate GPA

 - Academic Standing and Progression: Most institutions require maintaining a minimum GPA (typically 2.0) to remain in good academic standing.
 Specialized programs often set higher thresholds—engineering, business, and pre-medical tracks frequently require GPAs of 3.0 or higher.

 - Academic Distinctions: A strong GPA unlocks recognition through Dean's List honors (typically 3.5+), Latin honors at graduation (cum laude, magna cum laude, summa cum laude), and membership in prestigious honor societies like Phi Beta Kappa.
+Use our Honors & Dean's List Calculator to check your eligibility.

 - Graduate School Admissions: Competitive graduate programs often use GPA as a primary screening metric.
 Top-tier law schools typically seek applicants with 3.5+ GPAs, medical schools look for 3.7+, and many MBA programs target candidates with 3.5+ GPAs.